 by Mike Ratliff

-21 Jesus said to him, “If you would be perfect, go, sell what you possess and give to the poor, and you will have treasure in heaven; and come, follow me.”
-(Matthew 19:21 ESV)
+21 Jesus said to him, “If you wish to be complete, go and sell your possessions and give to the poor, and you will have treasure in heaven; and come, follow Me.”
+Matthew 19:21 (NASB)

 The message of salvation that is normally preached or taught in the vast majority of churches these days has been contaminated with Humanism.
 The focus is on becoming a Christian for some great benefit or reward from God.
 Masses of people respond to that false gospel as well.
 The genuine gospel that our Saviour preached during His earthly ministry may have mentioned the benefits of being saved, but He emphasized the cost of becoming His disciple in such a way that it caused many of His hearers to not follow Him anymore.
 In fact, whenever He saw that the people were flocking to Him to have their felt needs met, He would speak a message to them that expressed that those who are His disciples are the ones who have counted the cost and seen that the eternal is all that truly matters.

-25 Now great crowds accompanied him, and he turned and said to them, 26 “If anyone comes to me and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be my disciple.
-27 Whoever does not bear his own cross and come after me cannot be my disciple.”
-(Luke 14:25-27 ESV)
+25 Now large crowds were going along with Him; and He turned and said to them, 26 “If anyone comes to Me, and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be My disciple.
+27 Whoever does not carry his own cross and come after Me cannot be My disciple.
+Luke 14:25-27 (NASB)

-The word hate in v25 can be very disturbing to us if we read this casually.
+The word hate in v26 can be very disturbing to us if we read this casually.
 It is best understood in context with Matthew 10:37.

-37 “Whoever loves father or mother more than me is not worthy of me, and whoever loves son or daughter more than me is not worthy of me.”
-(Matthew 10:37 ESV)
+37 “He who loves father or mother more than Me is not worthy of Me; and he who loves son or daughter more than Me is not worthy of Me.
+Matthew 10:37 (NASB)

 Jesus is telling us that He is Lord of those who are His disciples.
 That Lordship is one of ultimate superiority.
 He is Lord of Lord and King of Kings.
 He possesses all authority.
 The requirement to be His disciple is to love Him above all things and all people.
 If He isn’t Lord of a professing Christian then he or she isn’t His disciple.
 Those who profess that surrender to the Lordship of Christ is a work, therefore, it can’t be part of salvation obviously do not understand Jesus’ words here.
 This is very clear.
-In v27 we see that not only must a disciple of Christ be totally surrendered to His Lordship, they must also bear their own cross and follow Him.
+In Luke 14:27 we see that to be a disciple of Christ we must also be totally surrendered to His Lordship, and we must also bear our own cross and follow Him.
 Those who don’t do this or aren’t willing to do this are not His disciples.
 What does it mean to bear one’s own cross?
 Isn’t it dying to self and self will.
 Because of our love for Him above all things and all people, we die to self and follow Him.
 This implies that we obey Him in all things.

 Who counts that cost?
 Christ’s disciples are those who hear the truth of the cost of discipleship and go for it regardless of the apparent high cost.
 It is costly… to the world.
 It is costly to those bound to their flesh.
 It is costly to those whose minds are focused on the things of men rather than on the things of God.
 However, to Jesus’ disciples it is losing ones life in order to gain it.
 Those who see the high cost and back away are those who save their own life and, therefore, lose it.

-23 And he said to all, “If anyone would come after me, let him deny himself and take up his cross daily and follow me.
-24 For whoever would save his life will lose it, but whoever loses his life for my sake will save it.
-25 For what does it profit a man if he gains the whole world and loses or forfeits himself?
-26 For whoever is ashamed of me and of my words, of him will the Son of Man be ashamed when he comes in his glory and the glory of the Father and of the holy angels.
-(Luke 9:23-26 ESV)
+23 And He was saying to them all, “If anyone wishes to come after Me, he must deny himself, and take up his cross daily and follow Me.
+24 For whoever wishes to save his life will lose it, but whoever loses his life for My sake, he is the one who will save it.
+25 For what is a man profited if he gains the whole world, and loses or forfeits himself?
+26 For whoever is ashamed of Me and My words, the Son of Man will be ashamed of him when He comes in His glory, and the glory of the Father and of the holy angels.
+Luke 9:23-26 (NASB)